A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

 A cluster subgroup represents the notion of endpoint affinity.
 A node's cluster subgroup assignment is used to set the search order in the endpoint's node scan list.
-Nodes in the same cluster subgroup as the node where the endpoint was added or most recently renamed are considered local to the endpoint.
-You can check which node this refers to by checking the Creator Node column on the Endpoints page.
+Nodes in the same cluster subgroup as the node where the endpoint was added are considered local to the endpoint.
 The nodes within an endpoint's local subgroup are scanned first, before communicating with nodes that are not in the local subgroup.

 The cluster topology can change when you add or remove new nodes to and from the cluster.
 Nodes can also be added or removed from the local cluster subgroup.
-Each endpoint may get updates to this information along with the response message for any successful non-empty operation which the endpoint initiated.
+Each endpoint gets updates to this information along with the response message for any operation which the endpoint initiated.
 The updated endpoint's node scan list is sent back to the endpoint periodically even if there is no change to cluster topology.
 This is to make up for any lost messages.

 3.3.4 Critical Data in Oracle Key Vault

-Oracle Key Vault stores critical data that is necessary for the endpoints to operate.
-Read-only nodes can read critical data as well.
+Oracle Key Vault stores critical data in Oracle Key Vault that is necessary for the endpoints to operate.

 The loss of this information can result in the loss of data on the endpoint.
 Endpoint encryption keys, certificates, and similar security objects that Oracle Key Vault manages are examples of critical data in Oracle Key Vault.
 Critical data must be preserved in the event of an Oracle Key Vault server failure to ensure endpoint recovery and continued operations.

 Oracle Key Vault data that can be re-created or discarded after an Oracle Key Vault server failure is non-critical data.
-Cluster configuration settings, alert settings, and email settings are examples of non-critical data.
+Cluster configuration settings, alert settings, email settings, and key sharing between virtual wallets are examples of non-critical data.